Alfred North Whitehead

 Alfred North Whitehead OM FRS FBA (15 February 1861 – 30 December 1947) was an English mathematician and philosopher.
-He is best known as the defining figure of the philosophical school known as process philosophy, which today has found application to a wide variety of disciplines, including ecology, theology, education, physics, biology, economics, and psychology, among other areas.
+He created the philosophical school known as process philosophy, which has been applied in a wide variety of disciplines, including ecology, theology, education, physics, biology, economics, and psychology.

 In his early career Whitehead wrote primarily on mathematics, logic, and physics.
-His most notable work in these fields is the three-volume Principia Mathematica (1910–1913), which he wrote with former student Bertrand Russell.
+He wrote the three-volume Principia Mathematica (1910–1913), with his former student Bertrand Russell.
 Principia Mathematica is considered one of the twentieth century's most important works in mathematical logic, and placed 23rd in a list of the top 100 English-language nonfiction books of the twentieth century by Modern Library.

 Beginning in the late 1910s and early 1920s, Whitehead gradually turned his attention from mathematics to philosophy of science, and finally to metaphysics.
 He developed a comprehensive metaphysical system which radically departed from most of Western philosophy.
 Whitehead argued that reality consists of processes rather than material objects, and that processes are best defined by their relations with other processes, thus rejecting the theory that reality is fundamentally constructed by bits of matter that exist independently of one another.
-Today Whitehead's philosophical works – particularly Process and Reality – are regarded as the foundational texts of process philosophy.
+Whitehead's philosophical works – particularly Process and Reality – are regarded as the foundational texts of process philosophy.

 Whitehead's process philosophy argues that "there is urgency in coming to see the world as a web of interrelated processes of which we are integral parts, so that all of our choices and actions have consequences for the world around us."
-For this reason, one of the most promising applications of Whitehead's thought in recent years has been in the area of ecological civilization and environmental ethics pioneered by John B. Cobb.
+For this reason, one of the most promising applications of Whitehead's thought in the 21st century has been in the area of ecological civilization and environmental ethics pioneered by John B. Cobb.

 Life

 Childhood and education

 Alfred North Whitehead was born in Ramsgate, Kent, England, in 1861.
-His father, Alfred Whitehead, became an Anglican minister after being headmaster of Chatham House Academy, a school for boys previously headed by Alfred's grandfather, Thomas Whitehead.
-Whitehead himself recalled both of them as being very successful school masters, with his grandfather being the more "remarkable" man.
+His father, Alfred Whitehead, became an Anglican minister after being headmaster of Chatham House Academy, a school for boys previously headed by Alfred's father, Thomas Whitehead.
+Whitehead himself recalled both of them as being very successful schoolmasters, with his grandfather being the more "remarkable" man.